Yazington/aprv-ai-backend/README.md

 # APRV AI Backend

 A FastAPI project with integrated Ruff, Mypy, and Black for linting, type checking, and formatting.
+This project is the backend for brand licensing platform called APRV AI.
+The project is chat based.
+A user (could be brand licensee/licensor) can upload designs (png/jpeg) and documents(pdfs).
+A licensee can oversee design approval operations with the help of an LLM.
+He can upload a design and a guideline and can start an Approval Process (Run Compliance Check).
+The compliance check can go through each page of the guidelines and approve or deny the design against that page.
+The LLM uses tools:

+- find_information_in_document_of_conversation
+- check_for_conversation_uploaded_design_file
+- check_for_conversation_uploaded_guidelines_file
+- check_for_conversation_review_or_approval_process_file
+- get_guidelines_page_review

 ## Setup